 - Over medium flame, heat a wok or a kadhai.

-- Remove the roasted sesame seeds and chillies into a plate to cool.
+- Transfer the roasted sesame seeds to a plate to cool.

 - When the seeds have cooled to room temperature, in a large grinder jar, grind to a coarse powder.
 Be careful not to grind too much as you will have an oily lump on your hands.